jaseknighter/krill/README.md

 ## credits

-bunches and bunchs of credit are due to Matt Allison and SPIKE the Percussionist.
-Matt came up with the the original concept for the script and its name. i am deeply grateful to the two of them for working with me over many hours and days testing and discussing the script.
+bunches and bunchs of credit are due to Matt Allison and SPIKE the Percussionist. i am deeply grateful to the two of them for working with me over many hours and days testing and discussing the script.

 additional thanks and credits go out to: